sedulous-mortal/tennisApp/README.md

-# Plant Me, Pro!
+# Tennis Match
+For ILIS International

 ## What is it?

-This app allows gardeners to keep track of what plants they are growing when they register.
+This app allows tennis players to match up with and record the results of games with other players.

 ## Tech Stack Used